The 2025 DRF Writers Award

 Dima Alzayat was a runner-up for the 2018 DRF Writers Award for Daughters of Manat & Other Stories which was published as Alligator & Other Stories.
 The collection was published by Picador (UK) and Two Dollar Radio (US).
 It was a finalist for the 2021 PEN/Robert W. Bingham Award for Debut Short Story Collection, the 2021 Swansea University Dylan Thomas Prize, and the 2021 James Tait Black Memorial Prize.

-Chris Connolly was a runner-up for the 2018 DRF Writers Award for his story collection, The Speed of Light and How it Cannot Help Us
+Chris Connolly was a runner-up for the 2018 DRF Writers Award for his story collection, The Speed of Light and How it Cannot Help Us.

 2020

 ‘Pemi Aguda was the winner of the 2020 DRF Writers Award was for her novel, The Suicide Mothers.
-The novel, and a collection of short stories, Ghostroots has been published to great acclaim by Virago (UK), WW Norton (US) and Masobe in Nigeria.
+A collection of short stories, Ghostroots has been published to great acclaim by Virago (UK), WW Norton (US) and Masobe in Nigeria.
 The New York Times Book Review wrote “these stories herald the arrival of a major voice in speculative fiction”, while Lauren Groff, author of The Vaster Wilds concluded “A wonderful collection …. an astonishing talent”.
 The Suicide Mothers will be published in 2025.

 ‘Pemi said: “As artists, our financial lives are so precarious and so receiving support of this size, especially now, fills me with peace about the near future.
 So, thank you.”